fireinnti/Accountabilabuddy/README.md

 ---

+## Environment Variables

+Set these for real Turso connectivity (e.g. in Fly secrets or local .env):
+- TURSO_URL
+- TURSO_AUTH_TOKEN

+If they are omitted the server now falls back to a local SQLite file `mydb.sqlite` (read/write) inside the container / project root so the app can still start for demo purposes.

+---

 ## Demo Practices & Limitations

 - **Authentication:** Login/logout is required to access personal and friends' data.
 No password hashing or session tokens—this is for demo only.